SHINA F. ALEGE ( Ambassador of Nigeria to Ukraine )

-- Mr. Richard Aladetoyinbo - First Secretary, Political/Economic Desk
+- Mr. Richard Aladetoyinbo - Counsellor/Head of Chancery (Political and Economic)

 - Mr. Kabiru Abdulkadir - Financial Attache

-- Mr. Isah Faruq Ismail (Immigration Attache 1)
+- Mr. Isah Faruq Ismail Immigration Attache 2

 Nigeria is located on the west coast of Africa,